 08 of 20

 For 2 to 5 players, ages 10 and up.
 Designed by Klaus-Jürgen Wrede, published by Rio Grande Games.

 Players place a total of 72 tiles to develop an area of France in this game, placing their eight meeples (wooden, people-shaped pawns) on the roads, cities, cloisters, and fields.
 The game is a model of simplicity: a player's turn is simply to draw a tile and then place it on the table, adjacent to a previously played tile.
 They then have the option of placing a meeple on the board.
 At that point, any completed feature, such as a city or road, is scored.
 Meeples score based on the quality of the areas where they are placed.
 Carcassonne won the 2001 Spiel des Jahres, the 2001 Deutscher Spiele Preis, and a 2000 Meeples Choice Award.Continue to 9 of 20 below.

 Wits and Wagers (2005)

 For 3 to 21 players, ages 10 and up.
 Designed by Dominic Crapuchettes, Satish Pillalamarri, and Nate Heasley, published by North Star Games.

 If you've stopped playing trivia games because there's someone in your group who always wins, consider giving Wits & Wagers a try.
-Every question can be answered numerically (e.g. "In dollars, how much was each extra paid to run across the beach and scream in the movie Jaws?"), and players all answer secretly.
-Those answers are then... sorted onto the casino-style board, and players bet on which one they think is correct.
+Every question can be answered numerically (e.g., "In dollars, how much was each extra paid to run across the beach and scream in the movie Jaws?"), and players all answer secretly.
+Those answers are then sorted onto the casino-style board, and players bet on which one they think is correct.
 The winning bets are paid according to the odds, and play continues.
-Wits and Wagers ranks high on my lists of the best trivia games and the best games for family gatherings.
+Wits and Wagers ranks high on our lists of the best trivia games and the best games for family gatherings.

 10 of 20